iommirocks/iommi/docs/forms.rst

 The full list of shortcuts can be found in the
 `API documentation for Field <api.html#iommi.Field>`_.

-iommi also comes with full edit, create and delete views.
+iommi also comes with full `edit`, `create` and `delete` views.
 See below for an example of `Form.edit`.

 Declarative forms
 -----------------

 You can create forms declaratively, similar to Django forms.
 There are some important differences between iommi forms and Django forms in this mode, maybe the most important being that in iommi you can pass a callable as a parameter to late evaluate what the value of something is.
-This coupled with the `include` flag that is used to totally remove or turn on a part (most commonly an entire field), as we've done for the `is_staff` field in this example:
+This is used to restrict a field for staff users in this example:

 .. code:: python